LouisEvans/DeepLeaf-Repo/native_opencv/README.md

 # Native OpenCV (GrabCut only)
 This repository contains the code for the application layer of the `native_opencv` Flutter plugin.
 This plugin currently only exposes the GrabCut function.

+NOTE: 13 files needed to be removed in order to upload this repository to GitHub, as the file limit was exceeded.
+These files include all TensorFlow models, TFLite models, and the OpenCV framework.
+These files are accessible via request.

 | ![Original](https://i.imgur.com/2wybpac.jpg) | ![GrabCut](https://i.imgur.com/9PAEOZ9.jpg) |
 |--|--|